quintoandar/python-chain/CONTRIBUTING.md

 ## Versioning

 We use [SemVer 2.0.0](https://semver.org/) for versioning our releases.
-Also, we recommend you to use the [Python Black](https://github.com/python/black) formatter.
+Also, we recommend you to use the [Python Black](https://github.com/python/black) format.
 We've created a script to do it for you.
 You can run the `make black` command before committing your code.